Some Excellent Local Resources for Homeschoolers

 Thunder Lakes Indoor Range and Outdoor Sports is northeast Indiana's newest indoor range.
 There are 15 lanes for firearms, including 10 15-yard lanes and five 25-yard lanes.
 Firearms, hunting and fishing supplies are available.
 A variety of classes for all ages are offered throughout the year.

 Angola ATA Martial Arts Studio - Day Classes

 Angola is blessed to have a local ATA studio.
-The Angola ATA is run by sixth degree black belt Master Instructor Jason Shepherd and offers family classes during the school day throughout the year.
+The Angola ATA offers class for students of all ages throughout the year.
 (Check website or call the studio for current class schedule.)
 Many homeschoolers take advantage of these daily classes.

 The local YMCA is a great resource for homeschoolers.
 Aside from the facility itself which offers weight rooms, gyms, swim & therapy pools.
 Homeschooling families will sporadically gather at the Y to hang out.
 Check Facebook group for current events.
 The Y offers youth sports programs (such as soccer, basketball, and Wavemaker's swim team & lessons) and summer camps

 Just ten minutes north of downtown Angola, Pokagon State Park is an incredible resource for local homeschoolers.
 You can often find members of the Steuben County Homeschoolers Facebook group gathering at these events!
 (Just check the group page for dates/times or to create a meet-up).
 There are many events, hikes, and programs for all ages.
 You can view the schedule of events here!